 From 1906 on, they kept a sharp eye on each other’s new works, drawing inspiration from each other while engaging in friendly competition.
 A variety of artworks by both Matisse and Picasso recall or reflect the work of the other.
 Picasso once said that in order to grasp 20th-century art, you ought to see ”side by side everything Matisse and I were doing.”
 This rivalry and friendship seemed to bring out the best in both artists.

-Following their first encounter in 1906, Matisse and Picasso established a relationship built on mutual respect and rivalry.
+Following their first encounter in 1906, Henri Matisse and Pablo Picasso established a relationship built on mutual respect and rivalry.
 The two painters were both well versed in the art of the past and sought to escape its influence and push the boundaries of Modern art, yet they were two extremely different people and personalities.
 Picasso was the first modern celebrity artist, egotistical and unapologetic for his crass behavior.
 Matisse, in contrast, was a reserved man who shielded his private life from the public view.

 Born in a northern district of French Flanders in 1869, Henri Matisse was twelve years Picasso’s senior.
 Know for his fauvist (wild beasts) art style and his colorful paper cut-outs, Matisse experimented with color and line throughout his career.
 Like Matisse, Picasso also experimented with color and line, constantly evolving his artistic style.
 Born in 1881 in the Spanish town of Malaga, Picasso was considered an artistic child prodigy who challenged conventional, realistic forms of art with his figurative and abstract works.
 Picasso considered his own artistic brilliance to have few equals, one of whom was Matisse, whose approach to art expanded Picasso’s creativity.